Introducing Nomad 7.0.200

 Nomad master elections

-When a software package is deployed to the branch PCs, an election is held per subnet in the branch to find an appropriate Nomad master, this Nomad master then downloads the software.
+When a software package is deployed to the Nomad clients, an election is held per subnet in the branch to find an appropriate Nomad master, this Nomad master then downloads the software.
 The software is stored in the Nomad share which is then accessed by the other Nomad clients on the same subnet that require the software package.

-Nomad is installed on each machine in the branch and on the distribution point.
-The machines on the branch network elect a local master.
+Nomad is installed on each computer in the branch and on the distribution point.
+The computers on the branch network elect a local master.
 This acts as the single contact point for downloading packages from the distribution point and handles the local redistribution.

 It is possible that a particular Nomad master may be affected in some way during the download.
 It could be turned off or disconnected from the network for example.
 If this is the case Nomad ensures that the download continues.